kdgdkd/ramiho/README.md

 # ramiho - Raspberry Pi Midi Host manager

-ramiho is a terminal front for Raspberry Pi that provides user friendly MIDI management tools and will turn your raspi into a rocking hub for MIDI musical instruments.
+ramiho is a terminal interface for user friendly MIDI management tools and will turn your Raspberry Pi into a rocking hub for MIDI musical instruments.
 For detailed instructions in Spanish, visit [kdg/dkd](http://edpanfleto.com/kdgdkd/).

 ## Features

 ramiho is a script written in bash conceived to run on a headless Raspberry Pi.
 It builds on Neuma Studio's project [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).
 Their project will automatically connect all MIDI devices on the Raspberry Pi between themselves, which is all you need for simple setups like getting a MIDI controller to send information to a synthesizer.
-When you add a sequencer, but you don't want it to share any data with the controller, you need to use aconnect.
-I wrote ramiho mainly as an accesible front-end for aconnect.
+For something more complex, like when you add a sequencer, but you don't want it to share any data with the controller, you need to use aconnect.
+I wrote ramiho initially as an accesible front-end for aconnect.

 ramiho's main features are: